Cherish Freedom? Discover Why an Estate Plan is Your Personal Declaration of Independence

 The first thing to understand is that you already have a plan in place for what happens if you become incapacitated or when you pass away.
 However, you might not be aware of what that plan entails, and you may not like it!
 The government has devised a default plan for you, without your input.
 Alternatively, you might have created your own plan, but perhaps you didn’t fully understand the choices you made, haven’t updated it, or don’t own your assets in a way that aligns with your plan.

-With a Life & Legacy Plan, you have the power to override the government’s default plan with your own choices.
-YOU get to decide precisely how you want your assets collected and distributed—whether that means providing for certain loved ones over others, leaving assets to chosen family members who aren’t related by blood or marriage but are close kin by choice, or donating portions to charitable causes that are important to you.
+With an Estate Plan, you have the power to override the government’s default plan with your own choices.
+You get to decide precisely how you want your assets collected and distributed—whether that means providing for certain loved ones over others, leaving assets to chosen family members who aren’t related by blood or marriage but are close kin by choice, or donating portions to charitable causes that are important to you.

-A Life & Legacy Plan adapts to your changing circumstances throughout your lifetime.
+A Planning Session adapts to your changing circumstances throughout your lifetime.
 As your assets, life, and laws change, so does your plan.
 It evolves with you, rather than becoming stale and outdated.
 You’re not a static individual; you’re continually evolving, changing, and growing.
 Your plan needs to evolve, change, and grow with you; otherwise, it’s not worth the paper it’s written on.

 The Freedom of Making Informed Decisions